MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/7-deploy-governance-foundation.md

 In this smaller version, attempt the following configuration steps:

-- Parent node: Define a management group for corporate IT
+- Parent node: Define a management group for corporate IT.
-- Child nodes: Define child nodes per environment production and non-production
+- Child nodes: Define child nodes per production and nonproduction environment.

 For guidance on creating these management groups, see the [Quickstart guide for creating a management group in the Azure portal](https://docs.microsoft.com/azure/governance/management-groups/create-management-group-portal?azure-portal=true).